Robust Retinal Vessel Segmentation from a Data Augmentation Perspective: Methodology

 \subsection{Channel-wise Random Gamma Correction (CWRGC)}

 Gamma correction is a nonlinear operation used to encode and decode luminance or tristimulus values, and has been widely used as a image preprocessing step in automated vessel segmentation systems.
 Unlike current approaches which employ gamma correction in the HSV (Hue, Saturation, value) color space~\cite{liskowski2016segmenting,zhou2017color}, we suggest to apply it directly in the RGB (Red, Green, Blue) color space.
+And, different from the preprocessing method to make the spatial distribution of training test samples more consistent, we use the data augmentation method to increase the diversity of sample distribution, so that the model learning can overcome the interference of task-independent features and learn more effective features.
 In particular, a simple yet effective data augmentation technique, termed channel-wise random gamma correction, is developed.
 This method is formulated as

-where $\widehat V_i$ and $V_i$ represent the intensity of the image before and after transformation, respectively. $\gamma_i > 0$ is the correction value, and subscript $i \in \{\text{R, G, B}\}$ denotes the corresponding red, green, or blue channel.
+where $\widehat V_i$ and $V_i^{\gamma_i}$ represent the intensity of the image before and after transformation, respectively. $\gamma_i > 0$ is the correction value, and subscript $i \in \{\text{R, G, B}\}$ denotes the corresponding red, green, or blue channel.
 By varying $\gamma_i$ randomly, virtual examples covering a wide range of tonal quality can be created at the training stage.
-Fig. 1 (b) shows one of the generated images,
+Fig. 1 (b) shows one of the generated images.